-Sti udent: Age: Date: Sc hool: Grade: Expected Exit Year: Po ost-Secondary Education and Training 1.
-Do you plan to finish high school with a: 🗌 High School Diploma  Certificate of completion 🔲 GED 2.
-Do you plan to exit school:  At the end of your senior year 🗌 Stay through your 22nd birthday 3.
+Stι udent: DOB : Age e: Date : Scl :hool: Grac le: Expected E Exit Year: Po ost-Secondary Education and Training 1.
+Do you plan to finish high school with a: Hig h School Diploma Certificate of c completion GED 2.
+Do you plan to exit school: At the end of yo ur senior year Sta ay through your 2 2nd birthday 3.
 What subjects/classes interest you the most?
-4. Will you be pursuing a 2 or 4 year college degree or vocational training immediately after high school?
-Yes No Not Sure If Yes, indicate choice: College/University Apprenticeship Vocational/Tech.
-Ed Military Other: 5.
+4. Will you be pursuing a 2 or 4 year college degree ee or vocational trair ning immediately after high sch ool?
+If Yes, indicate choice: College/University Apprenticeship \ Other: • • 5.
 What are your strengths/abilities that will help you to achieve your educational goals?
-6. □ Do you think you will need assistance in achieving your educational goals? □ Yes □ No If yes, please describe how: Ca areer/Vocational Education Experiences 1.
-When you finish school, what would you like to be doing in regards to employment?
-Full Time Employment Part Time Employment Apprenticeship/ Internships Not Applicable (Continuing Education/Training) Volunteerism 2.
-What Career/Job area are you most interested in at this time?
-(May refer to career interest survey) Office/Clerical Work Business/Sales Hands-on Trades Healthcare/Human Services Other (Specify):
+6. Do you think you will need assistance in achieving your educational goals?
+Yes No If yes, please describe how: Ca areer/Vocational Education Experiences 1.
+When you finish school, what would you like to Full Time Employment Not Applicable (Continuing Education/Training Other: Part Time ng) Volunteeri Employment Apprenti ceship/ Internships 2.
+What Career/Job area are you most interested in Office/Clerical Work Hands-on Trades Healthcare/Hum nan Services refer to career int Science/Technol Art/Media/Culina logy Other (Specify):